crate/crate/blackbox/docs/appendices/release-notes/unreleased.rst

 Changes
 =======

+- Added support for executing aggregations as ``window functions`` with an empty OVER clause as the window definition.

 - Functions like ``current_schema`` and ``current_user`` which depend on the active session can now be used as generated columns.